zjunlp/EasyEdit/README_2.md

 ### All in One

 You can also steer the model in one go,  just fill out `hparams/config.yaml` and run `steer.py`.
 The steps are the same as above.
-EasySteer allows you to change config values by passing `+key=value` arguments
+EasyEdit2 allows you to change config values by passing `+key=value` arguments

 ```bash
 python steer.py +model_name_or_path=your_own_model_path